cfpb/design-system/docs/pages/heroes.md

   ### When to use

-  * When orienting a user to a new section or topic (using the [landing](https://cfpb.github.io/design-system/pages/landing-pages) or [sublanding page template](https://cfpb.github.io/design-system/pages/sublanding-pages)).
+  * When orienting a user to a new section or topic (using the [landing](https://cfpb.github.io/design-system/pages/landing-pages) or [sublanding page template](https://cfpb.github.io/design-system/pages/sublanding-pages))

-  * When the page serves as a navigational tool with general information about a subject and links to lower-level pages that contain more specific information.
+  * When the page serves as a navigational tool with general information about a subject and links to lower-level pages that contain more specific information

   ### When other options are better